soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

   hPutStrLn output (process title content)
 ```

-We will leave implement `convertDirectory` unimplemented for now and implement it in the next chapter.
+We will leave `convertDirectory` unimplemented for now and implement it in the next chapter.

 In `app/Main.hs`, we will need to pattern match on the `Options` and
 prepare to call the right functions from `HsBlog`.